SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/NSEMailAgent/GetPersonEntitiesFromEmailAddress.md

----
+﻿---
-title: crmscript_ref_NSEMailAgent_GetPersonEntitiesFromEmailAddress_String_p_0
+title: crmscript_ref_NSEMailAgent_GetPersonEntitiesFromEmailAddress
-description: NSEMailAgent.GetPersonEntitiesFromEmailAddress(String p_0)
+description: PersonEntityArray GetPersonEntitiesFromEmailAddress(String emailAddress)
 intellisense: NSEMailAgent.GetPersonEntitiesFromEmailAddress
-sortOrder: 2842
-keywords: GetPersonEntitiesFromEmailAddress(String)
+keywords: NSEMailAgent,GetPersonEntitiesFromEmailAddress
 so.topic: reference
 ---

 Get all persons and contacts with the given email address

+**Parameters:**
-* **emailAddress:** The emailAddress to find persons and contacts fors
+ - **emailAddress** The emailAddress to find persons and contacts for